pespinoz/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./my_images/new_images_with_toplabels_part1.jpg" width="1500">
 <img src="./my_images/new_images_with_toplabels_part2.jpg" width="1500">

 ** (As requested in the question, I'll discuss in detail the first five images here instead of my set of twelve) .
-But, in summary, there's a high correlation between the certainty of the model's classification and the class representation in the data.
-This underlies the need for an (augmented) balanced dataset**
+But, in summary, there's a high correlation between the certainty of the model's classification (or distribution of soft max probabilities), and the class representation in the data.
+This underlies the need for an (augmented) balanced dataset whenever is possible to attain it.**

 * For the first image, the model has a relatively high probability of 0.25 for **General Caution** sign, and the image does contain a *General Caution*.
 The top five soft max probabilities are shown in the plot above.

 * For the second image, we have a set of 5 relatively low soft max probabilities.
 This is not surprising as the School Zone sign wasn't a part of the original dataset.

 * For the third image, the model has a very high probability of 0.42 for **Yield** sign, and the image does contain a *Yield*.
-The top five soft max probabilities are shown in the plot above.
 This means the model is quite certain the correct label is *Yield*.
 The reason might be it's high representation in the dataset (see [histogram of classes](https://github.com/pespinoz/CarND-Traffic-Sign-Classifier-Project/blob/master/my_images/classes_distribution.png), class 13 for the Yield sign).

-* For the fourth image, the model has a relatively high probability of 0.28 for **No Passing** sign, and the image does contain a *No Passing*.
+* For the fourth image, there's a relatively high probability of 0.28 for **No Passing** sign, and the image does contain a *No Passing*.
 The top five soft max probabilities are shown in the plot above.
+Interestingly the distribution of soft max probabilities is similar to that of the first image.
+What about their representation level at the [histogram of classes](https://github.com/pespinoz/CarND-Traffic-Sign-Classifier-Project/blob/master/my_images/classes_distribution.png)?
+Very similar!

 * For the fifth image, the model has a low probability of 0.07 for **Stop** sign, and the image does contain a *Stop*.
 The top five soft max probabilities are shown in the plot above.
 The model is not certain at all it's a stop sign!
 The reason is the relatively low representation of this class in the dataset (see [histogram of classes](https://github.com/pespinoz/CarND-Traffic-Sign-Classifier-Project/blob/master/my_images/classes_distribution.png), class 14 for the Stop sign).